The type-I antiferromagnetic Weyl semimetal InMnTi$_2$: Abstract

 \section{Abstract}

-Topological materials have been one of the main focus of studies in the past decade due to their topologically protected properties that can be exploited for the fabrication of new devices.
-Weyl semimetals are a class of topological semimetals with non-trivial linear band crossing close to the Fermi level.
-The existence of such crossings gives rise to low energy properties akin to a Weyl fermion and is responsible for the exotic physical properties.
-In order for these crossings to exist, either time-reversal or inversion symmetry or inversion must be broken, the latter being the favored one from an experimental point of view, but leading to more complex electronic properties.

-In this work we show the properties computed through ab-initio methods for InMnTi$_2$ a newly proposed inversion-breaking \acl{WS}.
-We show results derived both through \acl{DFT} and through Wannier interpolation.
-This material shows several feature that are comparatively more intriguing with respect to other known inversion-breaking \aclp{WS} such as the transition metal monopnictides.
-Mainly the distance between two neighboring nodes is large enough to observe a wide range of linear dispersion in the band.
-Moreover only one kind of such pair of nodes can be distinguished in the \acl{BZ}.
-Finally the lack of other trivial points makes it so the low-energy properties of the material can be directly related to the presence of the \aclp{WN}
+Topological materials have been a main focus of studies in the past decade due to their protected properties that can be exploited for the fabrication of new devices.
+Among them, Weyl semimetals are a class of topological semimetals with non-trivial linear band crossing close to the Fermi level.
+The existence of such crossings requires the breaking of either \ac{TR} or \ac{INV} symmetry and is responsible for the exotic physical properties.
+In this work we identify the full-Heusler compound InMnTi$_2$, as a promising, easy to synthesize, \acs{TR}- and \acs{INV}-breaking \acl{WS}.
+To correctly capture the nature of the magnetic state, we employed a novel $\mathrm{DFT}+U$ computational setup where all the Hubbard parameters are evaluated from first-principles; thus preserving a genuinely predictive \textit{ab initio} character of the theory.
+We demonstrate that this material exhibits several features that are comparatively more intriguing with respect to other known \aclp{WS}: the distance between two neighboring nodes is large enough to observe a wide range of linear dispersions in the bands, and only one kind of such node's pairs is present in the \acl{BZ}.
+We also show the presence of Fermi arcs stable across a wide range of chemical potentials.
+Finally, the lack of contributions from trivial points to the low-energy properties makes the materials a promising candidate for practical devices.

 \acresetall